Just a note to say thanks for watering system it works brilliantly you worked it out perfectly. Thanks

 Although free at the point of use, abstracting water from underground or from streams will require regulatory approval if extraction exceeds 20m³ per day.
 You will generally need to pass abstracted water through a filtration system to remove any suspended particles.
 Water from natural sources may also require treatment if it has high levels of iron or calcium.

 If you’re using water drawn directly from rivers or lakes, you will need filters with high capacities to remove the higher levels of sediment in the water.
-With Access, you can do this using submersible pumps with sand filter arrays or self-flushing screen filters.
-Depending on the microbiological activity present in the water, and the irrigation use, chlorine or UV units may also be required.
+With Access, you can do this using submersible pumps with self-flushing screen filters.

 Depending on the minimum depth of water, irrigation water from wells can either be drawn up using a surface mounted self-priming pump or using a well pump dropped down into the well.